 There’s no need to travel far this summer as Northants is playing host to plenty of festivals over the summer months.
-With food festivals perfect for the foodies to taste the best local produce to fun fairs a great way to keep the kids entertained, and of course there’s a few classic music festivals so make sure you’ve got your dancing shoes on.
-The idyllic countryside is coming to life this summer and welcomes festival goers of all types *digs out Boho look circa 2004
+From food festivals to taste the best local produce to fun fests keeping the kids entertained, there’s still of course a few classic music festivals for your dancing shoes.
+The idyllic countryside is coming to life this summer and welcomes festival goers of all types *digs out Boho look, circa 2004

 Towcester Food Festival, 8-9 June

 Food festivals are always a fave and with over 100 artisan food and drink stalls, this festival is perfect for foodies (and drinkies) alike!
-Free chef demos, foodies lounge with inspiring talks on food and drink, free wine and gin tasting sessions, two live music lawns and family entertainment, including a free family circus.
-Just to repeat, there’s free gin.
+Chef demos, street food market, wine and gin tasting sessions, cocktail masterclasses, live music lawns and family entertainment, including a family circus; and this is all included in the ticket price!
+That means free booze.
+Just to repeat, there’s some free booze.
+New for 2019 are cheese pairing sessions, and we’re talking wine, cider and beer here!
+Cheers!
 Tickets from £5-£22.

 Towcester Racecourse, London Rd, Towcester NN12 6LB

 Now in its 12th year and it still has the same objective to celebrate Northampton’s rich music culture.
 It’s got six stages and is held right in the heart of the town centre which means it is easily accessible to all who want to go,.
 Also, due to the central location you can pop in and out without an issue.
 The festival is really keen to promote the artists and groups that are based within the community and tries to raise the profile of the artists and the town as well, from rock to opera – The Blockheads are headlining on the Main Stage.
 You can save your pennies for a summer holiday as this festival is free.
 Hear, hear, Muddy approves.